thanhmiyata/luan-van-tot-nghiep/complete_paper_combined.md

 This paper makes the following contributions:

-- **Novel 6-agent architecture for NL2SQL**: We propose the first specialized multi-agent architecture specifically designed for NL2SQL, with six agents having distinct roles: Question Analyzer, Schema Selector, Query Planner, SQL Expert, SQL Validator, and SQL Refiner.
-This architecture enables specialized expertise and single-pass refinement, addressing limitations of single-agent approaches.
+- **Specialized 6-agent architecture for NL2SQL**: We design a multi-agent architecture with six distinct roles—Question Analyzer, Schema Selector, Query Planner, SQL Expert, SQL Validator, and SQL Refiner—enabling specialized expertise and single-pass refinement to address limitations of single-agent approaches.

-- **Comprehensive error analysis**: We conduct a detailed error analysis that identifies field selection as the primary error source, accounting for 52.6% of errors in NL2SQL systems.
-This analysis informs targeted mitigation strategies implemented in our Question Analyzer agent.
+- **Comprehensive error analysis**: We analyze error patterns and identify field selection as a primary error source (52.6% of errors), informing targeted mitigation strategies in the Question Analyzer and downstream agents.

-- **Empirical evaluation**: We provide comprehensive evaluation comparing 4-step and 6-step pipeline architectures on the Spider dataset [3], demonstrating the impact of query planning and single-pass refinement on accuracy.
-Our evaluation includes both exact match and execution accuracy metrics.
+- **Empirical comparison of pipeline variants**: We evaluate 4-step and 6-step pipeline architectures on Spider 1.0 [3] using exact match and execution accuracy (current numbers measured on dev; test submission pending).

-- **Agent collaboration analysis**: We analyze patterns of agent collaboration, including information flow between agents and single-pass refinement process, and their impact on query accuracy, providing insights into how specialized agents contribute to improved NL2SQL performance.
+- **Agent collaboration analysis**: We examine information flow between agents and the single-pass refinement process to understand how specialization contributes to NL2SQL performance.

 ### 1.5 Paper Organization